fazli96/CZ4010-Assignment/README.md

 >* Recover all 16 bits of the final round key using linear cryptanalytic techniques
 >* Recover the rest of the round keys (1st, 2nd, 3rd, 4th rounds) using linear cryptanalytic techniques

+# Dependencies

+The following are the dependencies for the project:

+* from math import ceil
+* import string
+* import random
+* import pandas as pd
+* pd.set_option("max_rows", 999)

 # Running the code

 To run the code on your local machine, you can use